-For the 2018 Report on Customer Service, an invitation to participate in the Customer Service Survey was sent out by e-mail on March 8, 2018 to 6,988 individuals who are either regulated by the TBPG, or who have subscribed to TBPG's e-mail distribution list and have expressed an interest in TBPG activities.
-Additionally, a notice regarding the survey was posted on the main page of the TBPG website.
-A total of 6,988 survey invitations were distributed, and 216 surveys were completed and received by March 30, 2018.
+For the 2020 Report on Customer Service, an invitation to participate in the Customer Service Survey was sent out by e-mail on April 24, 2020 to 6,148 individuals who are either regulated by the TBPG, or who have subscribed to TBPG's e-mail distribution list and have expressed an interest in TBPG activities.
+Professional societies were also contacted and TBPG requested that they distribute the survey to their members.
+A total of 6,148 survey invitations were distributed, and 594 surveys were completed and received by May 11, 2020.

 Rate of Response.
-The total number of customers who participated in the survey was 216.
-Out of a total of 6,988 e-mails that were sent to TBPG's external customers regarding the survey, 216 participated for a response rate of 3%.
+The total number of customers who participated in the survey was 594.
+Out of a total of 6,148 e-mails that were sent to TBPG's external customers regarding the survey, 594 participated for a response rate of 9.6%.